-Sub-menu Option Choices / Description

-NEW TEST SELECT EAR Choose which ear(s) to test and

-start the test.
-A tympanogram is

-taken followed by reflex

-measurements, if selected.
-On-

-screen messages & indicators on

-the base unit and probe show

-progress.
-Graphical displays are

-shown automatically at the end.

-CONFIGURATION PROBE Select 226Hz or 1000Hz for the

-FREQUENCY ^H frequency of the probe signal.

-REFLEX Select ipsilateral, contralateral or

-SEQUENCE both for the reflex stimulus.

-Sub-menu Option Choices / Description REFLEX LEVELS Select CONRALATERAL or IPSILATERAL; then select the maximum tone level to be used for the reflex test.
-For ipsilateral set the level to 100dB (with 5dB or 10dB steps) or 95dB , 90dB or 85dB with 5dB steps.
-For contralateral set the level to 110dB, 105dB or 100dB (with 5dB or 10dB steps) or 95dB, 95dB or 85dB with 5dB steps.
-REFLEX FREQUENCIES See Section 5.7 to choose the frequencies at which to perform the reflex test.
-Default: ipsilateral at 1kHz .
-BASELINE MODE For 226Hz probe tone select either +200daPa or -400daPa offset (in Scalar mode only). ^H For 1000Hz probe tone select from +200daPa or -400daPa offset (in Scalar mode); +200daPa or -400daPa offset (in Vector mode); or Component mode (Y/B/G).
-See Section 5.5 for details of these display modes.
-EAR SEAL CHECK Select " QUICK " or "THOROUGH".
-See Section 5.6.
+Sub-menu Option Choices / Description NEW TEST SELECT EAR Choose which ear(s) to test and start the test.
+A tympanogram is taken followed by reflex measurements, if selected.
+Onscreen messages & indicators on the base unit and probe show progress.
+Graphical displays are shown automatically at the end.
+CONFIGURATION (> SWEEP SWEEP SPEED Select 100daPa/s 200daPa/s or 300daPa/s See Section 5.5.
+SETTINGS) PROBE FREQUENCY ^H BASELINE MODE Select 226Hz or 1000Hz for the frequency of the probe signal.
+For 226Hz probe tone select either +200daPa or -400daPa baseline offset (in Scalar mode only).
+H For 1000Hz probe tone select from +200daPa or -400daPa baseline offset (in Scalar mode); +200daPa or -400daPa baseline offset (in Vector mode); or Component mode (Y/B/G).
+See Section 5.5.3 for details.